TT-TimothyT/TT-Repo/wp-content/plugins/mailgun/readme.txt

 5. Using a Subscription Code
 6. Subscription Form Seen By Site Visitors

 == Changelog ==

+= 2.1.3 (2024-11-27): =
+-  Use password type for API Key field for hide it.
+Fix warning related co compact() method

+= 2.1.2 (2024-11-17): =
+ - Fixed code.
+Removed line that try to connect not existing file.
+Fixed versions in the plugin

+= 2.1.1 (2024-08-17): =
+- Added fallback to regular mail in case or error during sending email vua API

 = 2.1.0 (2024-07-27): =
 - Added ability to suppress Track Clicks when we send Reset Password email (it was an issue with domain url in the email)